MilesOfRoses/my-jekyll/_posts/design/2017-01-06-paper-cutout-texture.md

 	<p>Now we can optionally copy more trees in behind the first row of trees.
 Just copy and paste the trees we already created and move their Z position back to 800.
-We can darken them a little bit too, to make it look like they are in the shadow of the forground trees by using the Curves effect.</p>
+We can darken them a little bit too, to make it look like they are in the shadow of the foreground trees by using the Curves effect.</p>

 	<img src="https://imageshack.us/a/img924/6792/Dzw5TX.gif">